jefflovejapan/ntsc-mtl/Scratchpad.md

 Yesterday was impossibilities day -- had a great time hacking with Paul and was really impressed with his knowledge of audio stuff.
 Everyone here is so talented -- it seems like even very young pepole have a mastery over the subject that I don't know if I'll ever have.
 That said, it has been cool seeing people's reactions to the projects I'm working on -- it feels like people think they're legitimately cool and aren't just being nice.

 Today is all about getting snow to work.
 I think I've convinced myself that the approach can be a lot simpler, getting rid of all the looping that we have in Valerie's code.
 I can get geometric noise onscreen, but something is getting lost in the conversion from noise to snow.
 Should hopefully have something by the end of the day, then I can move on to things like the remaining noise stuff.

+# Jun 13

+- Had a great chat with Carsten about the project he's working on.
+It's way gnarlier than I thought -- he's using a kind of unsupported C++ thing and has had to teach himself enough C++ to dig around and try to make sense of it
+- Hoping to demo today but need to make the filter interactive.
+Not a lot of time to get that done so hoping to lock in for the next few hours
+-